ZGGSONG/STranslate-doc/vitepress/en/docs/index.md

 ## Upgrade Function

 > Files are on GitHub, need to use a proxy, otherwise, it will be very slow！！！
 > In addition, the downloaded file does not contain the `Runtime` version.
-If you need a self-contained version, go to the [Release](https://github.com/ZGGSONG/STranslate/releases) page to download a package with the `self contained` label.
+> If you don't want to install `.
+NET8 Runtime` Please go to the [Release](https://github.com/ZGGSONG/STranslate/releases) page to download the software compression package marked with `self contained`

 ![update](/img/update.gif)